-Preparing a meal is one of life’s great simple pleasures, especially if you love to cook.
-So it's no wonder we spend a lot of time in our kitchens.
-But quality time in the kitchen can also reveal its shortcomings, like a sink and faucet that don’t look as great or perform as well as they should.
+Preparing a meal is one of life’s simple pleasures, especially if you love to cook.
+But quality time in the kitchen can also reveal shortcomings, like a sink and faucet that don’t look great or perform, and tired cabinets that need repainting.

 If you are willing and able to do the work yourself, a basic sink and faucet swap-out project should cost from $350 to $799, depending on how much you want to pay for your products.
 You may need to hire a professional for the plumbing hookup, which should only take about an hour.

-Janine Armstrong was happy with her kitchen, but she felt it needed an update.
-“I like my cupboards and have replaced appliances over time, so my focus was on refreshing and upgrading my working space,” says Armstrong.
+Homeowner Janine Armstrong was happy with her kitchen, but she felt it needed an update.
 The working mother of a three-year-old daughter, she wasn’t up for a big renovation that would take her busy kitchen out of commission.

 When it came to a new sink, Armstrong knew what she wanted.
 "I fell in love with the Whitehaven apron-front sink..
 It was not only the look I liked, but also the single bowl idea."
 When Armstrong learned she could have the farmhouse look installed in her existing cabinets, she was sold.